anchore/anchore-charts/stable/anchore-engine/README.md

 #### Install The Anchore Helm Chart

-This is where you'll need the name of the PersistentVolumeClaim from above, to override the value `postgresql.persistence.existingclaim`.
-Update your anchore_values.yaml file as shown below:
+Update your anchore_values.yaml file as shown, using the PersistentVolumeClaim values from above:

 Engine only deployment values file example:
 ```